Silverfish: Life Cycle, Effects, and Pest Control

 Interesting and Annoying Creatures

-Silverfish can be eliminated by natural means, which is always my preference.
-There are also chemical methods for getting rid of them.
+Silverfish can sometimes be eliminated by natural means, which is always my preference.
+Chemical methods can also be used to get rid of them.
 After the insects have disappeared, a few precautionary steps will make another infestation unlikely.

 How to Identify a Silverfish

 A silverfish has an elongated and fairly flat body that tapers at the end.
 It has a segmented surface and is covered with shiny, silvery-grey scales.
 There are two long antennae at the tip of its head and three long bristles at the end of its body.
+The bristles are responsible for the alternate name "bristletail", which is used for both the silverfish and its relatives.
 Like other insects, a silverfish has three pairs of legs.
 Adults are a quarter inch to half an inch long.

 As silverfish wriggle and move rapidly along the ground, it’s sometimes hard to see their thin, light-colored legs and appendages.
 This creates the illusion of little silver fish swimming on land and makes their common name very appropriate.
 The insects tend to move for a short interval, pause, and then move again.